-While the total elimination of the mosquito is an unrealistic goal, the City attempts to mitigate the problem through an annual control program that targets the mosquito early in its larval stages – that portion of its life spent in semi-permanent and temporary pools of standing water.
+While the total elimination of the mosquito is an unrealistic goal, the City of Weyburn attempts to mitigate the problem through an annual control program that targets the mosquito early in its larval stages – that portion of its life spent in semi-permanent and temporary pools of standing water.

 In and around Weyburn, locations such as drainage ditches, slough, ponds, large puddles and other areas where standing water is likely to accumulate, are regularly monitored and when larvae are detected in sufficient numbers to warrant treatment a control product is applied.